ADX Crude Oil Technical Analysis & ADX Trading Signals

 ADX is calculated by subtracting these two values and applying a smoothing function.

-The ADX is not a directional indicator but a measure of the strength of the oil trend which has a scale of Zero to 100.
+The ADX is not a directional technical indicator but a measure of the strength of the oil trend which has a scale of Zero to 100.

 A value of below 20 indicates that the oil market isn't trending but moving in a range.